ibm-js/deliteful/docs/Toaster.md

 ```

-Each type is associated with a CSS class named `d-toaster-message-{{type}}` which defines its styling.
+Each type is associated with a CSS class named `d-toaster-type-{{type}}` which defines its styling.

 ### Duration of a message

-By default a message lasts for 2000ms after it is "posted" in the toaster
+By default a message lasts for 2000ms after it is "posted" in the toaster.
-&mdash;.
 The property `duration` can be set to any positive integer.

 However, if set to `-1` the message will remain visible until the user
 explicitly dismisses it (by clicking the dismiss button or swiping it out of the screen).